emissary-ingress/emissary/docs/howtos/sso/auth0.md

   ![](../../../images/machine-machine.png)

 3. Select the Auth0 Management API.
-Grant any scopes you may require.
+Grant any scope values you may require.
 (You may grant none.)
 The API is required so that an `audience` can be specified which will result in a JWT being returned rather than opaque token.
 A custom API can also be used.

   ![](../../../images/scopes.png)

 4. In your newly created application, click on the Settings tab, add the Domain and Callback URLs for your service and ensure the "Token Endpoint Authentication Method" is set to `Post`.
 The default YAML installation of Ambassador Edge Stack uses `/.ambassador/oauth2/redirection-endpoint` for the URL, so the values should be the domain name that points to Ambassador, e.g., `example.com/.ambassador/oauth2/redirection-endpoint` and `example.com`.

   ![](../../../images/Auth0_none.png)

   Click Advanced Settings > Grant Types and check "Authorization Code"

 ## Configure Filter and FilterPolicy